Do I need an estate plan if I do not have significant assets?

 If you die without an estate plan, your assets will be distributed to your closest heirs in accordance with California law.
 California intestacy laws dictate that if the decedent is married, all community property will go to the spouse.
 Separate property will be divided in accordance to what other heirs exist.
 For example, if the couple had one child, half of the separate property will go to the spouse and the other half to the child.
 If the decedent is not married, then the children would take equal shares.
 Should the decedent have no children, then assets will go to the decedent’s parents.

 Without a will, you are left with no control over who receives what assets.
-For individuals with complex family situations, such as
+For individuals with complex family situations, such as step children, ex-spouses, or family feuds, dying without a will could result in family whom you do not desire receiving your assets.
+By setting out your final wishes, you will ensure that your assets go to those you love in the manner you desire.

 2. Reducing Tax Implications